 The Martelli family makes these pastas in the tiny Tuscan town of Lari, which is on the way to nowhere and out of the way from everywhere.
 Only Martelli family members create the pasta, which is why there are only four shapes.
-Or at least they used to.
+Or at least there used to be only four.

 For nearly one hundred years the Martellis only made spaghetti, spaghettini, penne and maccheroni (the maccheroni we use for our Roadhouse Mac and Cheese).
 It was one of the constants in life that I could always count on.
 Every new year there would be a total of zero innovations at Martelli.
 Then last year came along and they brought out fusilli, the screwiest, cork-popping shape in the pasta pantheon.
 I'm not sure what to think, except to say it's delicious.